litements/litequeue/README.md

 You can have a look at the `test.py` file.
 The tests are short and showcase different usage scenarios.

-The `benchmarks.ipynb` file contains some benchmarks comparing `litequeue` to the built-in Python `Queue`.
+The `benchmark.ipynb` file contains some benchmarks comparing `litequeue` to the built-in Python `Queue`.

 ## Meta